-In this article partners Sean McMahon and Brit Ibanez explore the issues around conflicts of interest inherent in our financial services industry.
+In this article, partner Sean McMahon explores the issues around conflicts of interest inherent in our financial services industry.

 The law is a blunt instrument when developing and enforcing moral behaviours on commercial players.
 It is this tension that underpins the findings of the Banking Royal Commission and the APRA report into the CBA.
 The laws that have been breached require businesses to provide their services "efficiently, honestly and fairly" in the best interests of consumers.
 These concepts are not easy to apply in practice.